jlaurant/j/README.md

 ## Hello, welcome!
-This repository contains random files that I need to share online./br Most of them are used for version control. /n
+This repository contains random files that I need to share online.

+Most of them are used for version control.

-Please feel free to wander in my backyard./n
+Please feel free to wander in my backyard.

+And hey, I just got to know how to type emoji :+1